Selection and improvement of product formulae for best performance of quantum simulation: Numerical comparison of product formulae

 The threshold can be calculated for Hamiltonians with a given value of $\norm{\tau}_{1}+\norm{\nu}_{1,[\eta]}$, then for some new Hamiltonian with different values of the norms, the threshold should still be for the same value of ${t_1}\big(\norm{\tau}_{1}+\norm{\nu}_{1,[\eta]}\big)$.
 This implies that the right-hand-side of Eq.~\eqref{eq:fermTthresh} should be the same for the threshold with the new Hamiltonian.
 As a result, we expect that the threshold should be in terms of the left-hand-side of Eq.~\eqref{eq:fermTthresh}, which is the same expression as found in the asymptotic regime.

 In our numerical testing, the coefficients $\tau_{pq}$, $\nu_{pq}$ were chosen uniformly from the interval $[-1,1]$.
-We computed $\zeta$ for a selection of the product formulae with the best performance for random Hamiltonians.
-With the errors computed numerically, we can compute $\omega$.
+We computed $\omega$ for a selection of the product formulae with the best performance for random Hamiltonians.
 In \cref{tab:factor6-chemistry-eig6}, \cref{tab:factor8-chemistry-eig6} and \cref{tab:factor10-chemistry-eig6} we give the computed result for $d=6$ orbitals, assuming half-filling of the orbitals.
 Our numerics indicate that the error is roughly proportional to the bound in \cref{eq:Low_bound}, independent of the number of orbitals, though the constant factors are small.
 In \cref{sec:fermHam_d4} we give the constant factors for the case $d=4$, showing that the computed constant does not change much with a different $d$.

+From the results in these tables, we see that the relative performance for the product formulae in unchanged from the results with the random matrices.
+This is a useful independent verification that the assessment of the performance of the product formulae is relatively independent of the class of matrices.
+In particular, we find that for 8th order our three new results all outperform the best product formulae in prior work (where we have compared to the two prior formulae with best performance).
+In the case of 10th order the product formula SS10s35 of Ref.~\cite{Sofroniou2005integrators} still provides exceptional performance.

-For calculating the thresholds based on the asymptotic formula in \cref{chemthresh}, we should compare our best 8th order formula YP8m8 to SS10s35 in the 10th order case, and BCE6m10 in the 6th order case.
-Then we obtain a threshold of $3\times 10^{13}$ for 8th to 10th order, and $6 \times 10^4$ for 6th to 8th order, indicating about 9 orders of magnitude for $T/\epsilon$ where our 8th order product formula is optimal.
+For calculating the thresholds based on the asymptotic formula in \cref{chemthresh}, we should compare our best 8th order formula YP8m8 to SS10s35 in the 10th order case, and PPBCM6m9 in the 6th order case.
+Then we obtain a threshold of $3\times 10^{13}$ for 8th to 10th order, and $5 \times 10^5$ for 6th to 8th order, indicating about 9 orders of magnitude for $T/\epsilon$ where our 8th order product formula is optimal.